vislearn/multi-matching-optimization/README.md

     $ mgm -i [IN_FILE] -o [OUT_DIR] --mode [OPT_MODE]

 Call `mgm --help` for an overview of all command line options.
-You can one of the small models in the `test_models/` directory for testing.
+You can use one of the small models in the `test_models/` directory for testing.

 ### Input files
 Input files follow the .dd file format for multi-graph matching problems, as defined in the [Structured prediction problem archive][problem_archive]: